-The images you find in Haiku Deck are made available under the Creative Commons License by millions of photographers from around the world.
+The images you find in Haiku Deck are made available for free under the Creative Commons License by millions of photographers from around the world.
 These photos belong to the photographers who agree to share them with you under certain conditions.
-One of those conditions of this license is that when you use Creative Commons photos, you are supposed to give credit to the photographer by naming them.
+One of the conditions of this license is that when you use Creative Commons photos, you are supposed to give credit to the photographer by naming them.

 Haiku Deck automatically embeds this attribution in the online version of each slide.
 When you download presentations in .pptx or .pdf formats, the app creates a footnote that includes this attribution information. (see image below)